LSSTDESC/gcr-catalogs/README.md

     #!/global/common/cori/contrib/lsst/apps/anaconda/py2-envs/DESCQA/bin/python

-## Getting latest version of GCRCatalogs
+## Install GCRCatalogs on your own

 You can install the latest version by running (but note that you need to change the python paths accordingly)

     pip install git+git://github.com/LSSTDESC/gcr-catalogs.git

+But note that the actual catalogs can only be accessed on a NERSC machine.

 ## Usage